C4AI/blab-chatbot-bot-client/README.md

 external bots with the controller.

 The files [INSTALL.md](INSTALL.md) and [RUN.md](RUN.md)
-contains instructions on how to install and execute programs that use this library.
+contain instructions on how to install and execute programs that use this library.
+Note that each program may have additional requirements.